Funfunz/funfunz/docs/usage/quickstart.md

 ## Running the application

-You can run the application using the template project or through the middleware
+You can run the application using the template project or through the exported middleware

 ### Template project